usmansbk/blog-draft/markdowns/redux.md

 ## State Tree

 Conceptually, there are two kinds of data in our application: Todos item objects and Books item objects.

-A naive way of storing our application data would be declaring them as separate variables.
+A naive way of storing our application data would be declaring them as separate state variables.

 ```js
 let todos = [];